secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

     *   The **GitLab Entity** must be the same as it was on the initial deal you’re amending.
     *   For **Reseller deals,** populate the “Invoice Owner” and “Invoice Owner Contact” fields.
         *   Ensure that the Invoice Owner Contact is connected to the correct reseller account - i.e. if the reseller is in Germany, the Invoice Owner Contact should also be based in Germany.
         *   ** We cannot change route to market through an Amendment quote**.
-If the orignal order was sold Direct, all subsequent amendments must also be Direct.
-If it was intiially sold through a Partner, all amendments must go through the same partner for the duration of the subscription.
+If the original order was sold Direct, all subsequent amendments must also be Direct.
+If it was initially sold through a Partner, all amendments must go through the same partner for the duration of the subscription.
     *   If the customer or reseller is based in the EU, enter the “VAT ID” number.
 This is required to book the order.
     *   If there is a **signed MSA** between the customer and GitLab, the **“Existing GitLab Agreement Effective Date”** field should be populated with the date of the MSA’s signature.
 In addition, select the **“EXISTING MSA”** quote template.
     *   Note: Non-standard payment terms (Net 30 = standard) should be reflected on the quote object, and will require approval per the approval matrix.